-Innovations using Artificial intelligence (AI) and Machine Learning (ML) are among the top technology trends in the retail world.
+Artificial intelligence (AI) and machine learning (ML) are among the top technology trends in the retail world.
 They are having a great impact on the industry, in particular in e-commerce companies that rely on online sales, where the use of some kind of AI technology is very common nowadays.

-In this guide we will see how both online retailers and brick and mortar establishments of any size can integrate Machine Learning technology to stay ahead of their competitors, by increasing sales and reducing costs.
+In this guide we will see how both online retailers and brick and mortar stores of any size can integrate machine learning technology to stay ahead of their competitors, by increasing sales and reducing costs.

 From clothes to groceries to household items, the possibilities in the retail space are full of promise.
-The innovations presented in this guide are a fraction of the feasible Machine Learning projects and serve as examples of what can be done today in the Retail space.
+The applications and use cases presented in this guide are a fraction of the feasible machine learning projects and serve as examples of what can be done today in the retail space.
 That being said, many companies have very unique needs that could be served with data.

 primarily increases revenues.

 Customers enjoy browsing online catalogs because they present products in an attractive way and provide plenty of information about them.
 Although automatic digital catalog creators usually provide decent solutions, the use of custom machine learning technologies can significantly improve customers experience to increase engagement and impact conversion rates.

 Many e-commerce and retail companies are leveraging the power of data and boosting sales by implementing recommender systems on their websites.

 Companies using recommender systems focus on increasing sales as a result of very personalized offers and an enhanced customer experience.
 Recommendations typically speed up searches and make it easier for users to access content they’re interested in, and surprise them with offers they would have never searched for.